alchira/vscode/README.md

 ### Component Sandbox: `[ ctrl + alt + x ]`

-- Open the component sandbox webview for the symclass at the cursor, next to the editor.
+- Open the component sandbox webview for the symlink at the cursor, next to the editor.

 ### Source/Target Switch: `[ ctrl + alt + shift + x ]`